 The provision of services in Estonia is overseen by the Consumer Protection Board, which also protects the interests of consumers.

 There are 5 possibilities for cross-border provision of service:

-- the service provider establishes a new business in the country of destination;
+- The service provider establishes a new business in the consumer’s country of destination;

-- the service provider temporarily goes to the country of destination of the consumer;
+- The service provider temporarily goes to the consumer’s country of destination;

-- the user of the service temporarily goes to the country of location of the service provider;
+- The service user temporarily goes to the service provider’s country of location;

-- the service provider and the user of the service are both in their own country and the service is provided via means of communication;
+- The service provider and the service user are both in their own country and the service is provided via means of communication;

-- both the service provider and the user of the service go to a third country.
+- Both the service provider and the service user go to a third country.

 Temporary provision of services

-The European Union Services Directive Implementation Act enforced in Estonia unambiguously specifies that a service provider of a Member State of the European Union has the right to provide temporary service in Estonia without establishing a company or a branch there.
-The temporary provision of service means that the service provider does not participate in the economy of another country on stable and consistent basis.
-In Estonia, temporary service cannot be provided in an area related to handling explosives and weapons.
+The European Union Services Directive Implementation Act, enforced unambiguously in Estonia, specifies that a service provider of a Member State of the European Union has the right to provide temporary service in Estonia without establishing a company or a branch here.
+The temporary provision of service means that the service provider does not participate in the economy of another country on a stable and consistent basis.
+In Estonia, temporary service cannot be provided in an area related to the handling of explosives and weapons.